AYUSH-ISHAN/Road_Segmentation/README.md

 # Road_Segmemtation

+# Draw the flowchart of proposed idea on draw.io (on which you draw on Starcraft project).

 # Running FCNs code in Colab

 # Try to get output from the FCN and U-NETS and also try other models also.